masternet

 Ephesians 3:18-21 "may be able to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God.
 Now to Him who is able to do far more abundantly beyond all that we ask or think, according to the power that works within us, to Him be the glory in the church and IN CHRIST Jesus to all generations forever and ever.
 Amen."

 Proponents of wilderness therapy also claim that immersing teens in a remote wilderness setting free of distractions of the modern world, combined with modern therapy, is overwhelmingly effective in fundamentally improving troubled teens' behavior, self-worth, and overall quality of life.
-Further, those who subscribe to this opinion say that learning how to adapt to the great outdoors and overcome the daily challenges therein provides teens with self-confidence rarely felt by their technology-dependent generation.
+Further, those who subscribe to this opinion say that learning how to adapt to the great outdoors and overcome the daily challenges therein gives teens self-confidence that their technology-dependent generation rarely feels.

 Is Wilderness Therapy Safe?